 You have to show and explain the exact design requirements to your manufacturer if you want your samples made without mistakes.
-Each stitch, each seam, each label placement has to be thoroughly specified and illustrated.
+Each stitch, each seam, and each label placement has to be thoroughly specified and illustrated.

 - A diagram of your technical sketch

-- An easy to read table with all your construction information laid out
+- An easy-to-read table with all your construction information laid out

 - A number or letter for each row in your construction table.